 The NVSU Story

-The NVSIT started from a farm settlement school in 1916 offering only intermediate curriculum.
-Two years after, a secondary curriculum was added to its former program, later renaming the school as the Bayombong Rural School, then as the Nueva Vizcaya Rural High School (NVRHS) in 1930.However, school operations in the country were suddenly stopped because of the war with the Japanese forces in 1941.
+However, school operations in the country were suddenly stopped because of the war with the Japanese forces in 1941.
 After the war, NVRHS resumed its operation in 1945 but it was split into two entities: the NVRHS (now the NVSU) and the other as the Nueva Vizcaya High School (now the Nueva Vizcaya General Comprehensive High School).

 Both NVRHS and BHS had undergone remarkable transformations geared toward betterment, responsive to a dynamic civilization.
 Development in terms of physical facilities, manpower and system of education were given top considerations.
-With the strong support of political leaders of the province led by then Congressman Leonardo Perez, the upgrading of the different sectors of its respective district especially the educational component was realized.
+With the strong support of political leaders of the province led by then Congressman Leonardo Perez, the upgrading of the different sectors of each respective district especially the educational component was realized.
 The NVRHS was converted into Nueva Vizcaya National Agricultural School (NVNAS) in 1956, made possible by virtue of Republic Act 1580 sponsored by Cong.
 Perez.
 In 1964, another conversion took place when the NVNAS was changed into Nueva Vizcaya Agricultural College (NVAC) through the legislation of R.A 4055, also authored by Cong.
 Perez.
 He likewise sponsored R.A 1971 converting the BHS into the Nueva Vizcaya School of Arts and Trades (NVSAT) on June 22, 1957.

-The NVAC marker has been a historical emblem built at the left wing of the façade leading to the Administration building of the Bayombong campus.
+The NVAC marker is a historical emblem built at the left wing of the façade leading to the Administration building of the Bayombong campus.
 The unveiling of the NVAC marker was held on June 18, 1965 with then Hon.
 Senator Leonardo Perez.
 Eventually on May 22, 1973, NVAC was converted to NVSIT by virtue of Presidential Decree 196.
 With the increasing clamor for more degree courses, NVSIT responded and provided expansions of its course offerings.
 Initially, the courses offered were basically agriculture and related fields.

 Similarly, the NVSAT in Bambang was converted into NVSPC in June 1983 by force of Batas Pambansa Blg.
 495 authored by Hon.
 Perez and Hon.
 Carlos Padilla.